List of monsters in Marvel Comics: Mantis

-Marrow

 Megataur

 Megataur is a giant Deviant Mutate that first appeared in Fantastic Four Unlimited #4 and was created by Roy Thomas, Herb Trimpe, and Steve Montano.

-Megataur is a bull-headed Deviant Mutate that was a servant of the Mole Man where he fought Atalanta, Hulk, Human Torch, Invisible Woman, and Thing.
+Megataur is a bull-headed Deviant Mutate and servant of the Mole Man.
+He has fought Atalanta, the Hulk, and the Fantastic Four.

 Megataur in other media

 Megataur appears in The Super Hero Squad Show.

 Metallo

 Metallo is a gigantic high-tech armor that first appeared in Tales of Suspense #16 and was created by Stan Lee and Jack Kirby.

 Metallo was a giant high-tech armor that was built to withstand radiation.
 The scientists that created it unknowingly allowed an escaped convict named Mike Fallon to test the armor.

 Mechano

 Mechano is a giant robot that first appeared in Strange Tales #86 and was created by Jack Kirby and Dick Ayes.

 Mechano is a 30 ft. robot that was built by Mr. Hopkins and his young assistant Tommy Briggs that was brought to life by a malfunctioning transformer.